Josh Rojas Player Props: Diamondbacks vs. Braves

 - The Braves pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.68).
+- The Braves have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.
+- The Braves give up the second-fewest home runs in baseball (52 total, 0.9 per game).

+- Soroka (0-1) takes the mound for the Braves to make his second start this season.

-- In his most recent appearance on Sunday, the righty went six innings against the Philadelphia Phillies, giving up two earned runs while surrendering two hits.
+- In his most recent time out on Tuesday, the righty threw six innings against the Oakland Athletics, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.